sethmlarson/sethmlarson.dev/app/markdown/2024-02-28/security-developer-in-residence-weekly-report-31.md

 meaning I'll only have ~5 normal work days, so if you're curious why there aren't any weekly updates that will be why. ✈️

-That's all for this week! 👋 If you're interested in more you can read [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-30).
+That's all for this week! 👋 If you're interested in more you can read [next week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-32) or [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-30).